Rio Tinto plc

 Dividends Summary

-- Rio Tinto plc has issued 48 dividend payments over the past 21 years
+- Consistent Payer: Rio Tinto plc has rewarded shareholders with 49 dividend payments over the past 22 years.

 Company News